urbit/proposals/009-arvo-versioning.md

 ## Specification

-Kelvin versioning was presented in the blog post "Toward a Frozen Operating System" [1][1].
+Kelvin versioning was presented in the blog post ["Toward a Frozen Operating System"][1].
 It is designed to be a versioning system for components that should eventually freeze (i.e., such that it becomes impossible to upgrade them any further).